Welcome to today's edition of the Rush 24-7 podcast.

 I see still no phone calls up on the call screener roster from Sturtley.

-So yesterday afternoon, the uh state controlled media followed Sarah Palin to Grand Rapids, Michigan, followed her out there in droves, uh, wanting to see what the ruckus was at her book signing, and the very brave, the very brave and courageous.
+So, yesterday afternoon, the state-controlled media followed Sarah Palin to Grand Rapids, Michigan, followed her out there in droves, wanting to see what the ruckus was at her book signing.

 Grilled a 14-year-old girl over the 14-year-old girl's support of Sarah Palin.